MadhavBahl/habitica-tracker/README.md

 ## Habitica Tracker

+> I was getting bored, so I vibe-coded a dashboard app to track my Habitica Dailies.
+> Used model: GPT5.1 (Looks like id did a good job!)
+> If you like it, give it a star ⭐️

 Habitica Tracker is a small React + TypeScript app that helps you visualize and track your Habitica **Dailies** outside the main Habitica UI.

 <p align="center">